danpla/dpscreenocr/doc/manual.md

 #### Split text blocks

-If this option is enabled, dpScreenOCR will try to detect and split independent text blocks, e.g. columns.
-This behavior is best described by the following picture, which shows a two-column text layout (A) recognized with (B) and without (C) the "Split text blocks" option:
+If this option is enabled, dpScreenOCR will try to detect and split independent text blocks, such as columns.
+Otherwise, everything is treated as a contiguous block of text.
+This behavior is best described by the following picture, which shows a two-column text layout (A) recognized with (B) and without (C) the "Split text blocks"
+option:

 ![](manual-data/split.svg)

 #### Languages

-The language list shows available language packs that dpScreenOCR can use to recognize text.
-You can choose more than one language, but be aware that this may slow down recognition and reduce its accuracy.
+This is the list of languages that dpScreenOCR can use to recognize text.
+You can choose more than one, but be aware that this may slow down recognition and reduce its accuracy.

 Read the "[Installing languages]" section on how to install language packs.